-- Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care. - · Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, including the implementation of curriculum that is well planned, developmentally appropriate, and based on the interests and needs of the children. - · Survey, assemble, and expand curricula resources for use in specific early childhood classrooms and centers. - · Apply and implement effective and sensitive discipline and guidance strategies directly with children.
+- Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care. - Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, including the implementation of curriculum that is well planned, developmentally appropriate, and based on the interests and needs of the children. - · Survey, assemble, and expand curricula resources for use in specific early childhood classrooms and centers. - Apply and implement effective and sensitive discipline and guidance strategies directly with children. - · Clearly demonstrate the ability to plan child development programs which deliberately intend to advance, stimulate or otherwise enhance children's physical, intellectual,

-- · Clearly demonstrate the ability to plan child development programs which deliberately intend to advance, stimulate or otherwise enhance children's physical, intellectual, emotional and social development in ways which are appropriate to the children's developmental level. - · Assess their own professional competence and progress and develop a plan for professional career steps and growth.
+- emotional and social development in ways which are appropriate to the children's developmental level. - Assess their own professional competence and progress and develop a plan for professional career steps and growth.

-- Adoption Counselor Camping Guide

-- Child Care Specialist
+- Adoption Counselor Camping Guide Child Care Specialist

 - Child Psychologist Curriculum Development

 - Development Specialist (Child, Adolescent and Family)

 - Early Intervention Aide

+- Educational Consultant

+Infant/Toddler Teacher

-- Educational Consultant Infant/Toddler Teacher Outdoor Education Specialist Preschool Director
+Outdoor Education Specialist

+Preschool Director

+Preschool Teacher

+Recreation Leader

-- Preschool Teacher Recreation Leader
+- Recreation Specialist

-- Recreation Specialist School Age Child Care Teacher
+- School Age Child Care Teacher

-- Social Service Specialist Special Education Assistant - Children with Special Needs
+- Social Service Specialist

+- Special Education Assistant Children with Special Needs

 - Bachelor Degree or higher required

-Course Title Units
+Title Units

-CD 106 Practicum: Beginning Observation on

-and Experience 1
+• 1

-CD 123 Principles and Practices of Progr

-and Curriculum for Young Child dren 3

-CD 125 Child Growth and Development 3
+,

+9

+•

-CD 126 Art for Child Development 3
+Art for Child Development 3

-CD 127 Science and Mathematics for
+Science and Mathematics for

 Child Development 3

-CD 128 Music and Movement for Child
+Music and Movement for Child

 Development 3

-CD 129 Language and Literature for
+Language and Literature for

+3

-Child Development 3
+• 3

-CD 131 Child, Family and Community 3

-CD 134 Health, Safety and Nutrition of

-Young Children 3
+3

-CD 141 Working with Children with
+9

 Special Needs 3

-or

-CD 210 Working with Young Children wit h

-Challenging Behaviors 3
+3

-CD 153 Teaching in a Diverse Society 3
+Teaching in a Diverse Society 3

-- 31

 31

+Practicum: Beginning Observat and Experience Principles and Practices of Progand Curriculum for Young Chil Child Growth and Development Art for Child Development Science and Mathematics for Child Development Music and Movement for Child Development Language and Literature for Child Development Child, Family and Community Health, Safety and Nutrition of Young Children Working with Children with